kojootchere/SvGuru/README.md

 Before using this application, ensure that NPM is installed.

 ## Usage
-The application can be executed using Node in the terminal.
+1. Clone the repository and navigate to the project root.
+2. Install the necessary dependencies using npm install.
+3. Run the tool with node index.js and follow the prompts.
+4. Your SVG will be generated and saved to the specified directory.

+For sample SVG logos, browse the 'examples' directory in this repo.

+For a detailed walkthrough, watch the video [here](#walkthrough)

 ## License
 This project is licensed under the MIT license.

 ## Contributing
 N/A

-## Tests
-Run node index.js in the terminal, follow the on-screen prompts to input your project details, and verify that a svg file is correctly generated in the "output" project directory.

 ## Questions
 For any questions, please contact me at [https://github.com/kojootchere](https://github.com/kojootchere) or [email me](mailto:kojootchere@gmail.com).